The CheSSE project logo, link to frontpage

 Health and Safety of Workers

-The rules for both science teachers (employees) and principals (or other employers) when it comes to chemical safety are included in an EU directive about the health and safety of workers at work and an individual directive on risks related to chemical agents at work.
+The rules for both science teachers (employees) and principals (or other employers) regarding chemical safety are included in an EU directive about the health and safety of workers at work, as well as an individual directive on risks related to chemical agents at work.

-The directives provide that the employer shall determine whether any hazardous chemical agents are present at the workplace.
-If so, the employer shall, among other obligations:
+The directives require the employer to determine whether any hazardous chemical agents are present in the workplace.
+If so, the employer must:

-• Ensure that the worker has enough time and training to be able to perform the safety work.
+• Ensure that the worker has adequate time and training to be able to perform the safety work.

-• Consult workers on all questions relating to safety and health at work.
+• Consult workers on all matters relating to safety and health at work.

 • Designate a sufficient number of workers to carry out activities related to the protection and prevention of occupational risks for the establishment.
-This/these designated worker(s) shall be allowed adequate time to fulfil their obligations.
-These workers must have the necessary capabilities and the necessary means.
+These designated workers shall be allowed adequate time to fulfil their obligations and must possess the necessary capabilities and the means.

 • Take the necessary preventive measures for health and safety.

-• Take appropriate measures so that workers receive all the necessary information concerning the health and safety risks and protective and preventive measures.
+• Take appropriate measures to ensure that workers receive all the necessary information regarding health and safety risks, as well as protective and preventive measures.

-• Use apparatus, tools and dangerous substances correctly.
+• Use equipment, tools, and dangerous substances correctly.

-• Immediately inform the employer of any shortcomings of the protection arrangements.
-For example, a shortcoming could be that you don’t have the correct cupboard to store your gas container.
+• Immediately inform the employer of any shortcomings of protective arrangements.
+For example, if the correct cupboard to store a gas container is not available, this should be reported.

-• Cooperate with the employer to enable any tasks or requirements imposed.
+• Cooperate with the employer to fulfil any imposed safety tasks or requirements.

-In addition, Member States are required to introduce specific arrangements for carrying out appropriate health surveillance of workers.
-It is therefore necessary to consult specific domestic legislations on that matter.
+In addition, Member States are required to establish specific arrangements for conducting appropriate health surveillance of workers.
+It is therefore necessary to consult relevant national legislation regarding that matter.

 Protection from Carcinogens and Mutagens at Work

-Carcinogenic, mutagenic and reproductive toxic chemicals (CMRs), make up the first and most toxic category of the classes into which hazardous chemicals can be subdivided.
-The Carcinogens and Mutagens Directive sets out the minimum requirements for protecting workers against risks to their health and safety, arising or likely to arise, from exposure to carcinogens and mutagens at work, including obligations for the employers and for the workers involved in the activities concerned.
+The Carcinogens and Mutagens Directive outlines the minimum requirements for protecting workers from health and safety risks arising, or likely to arise, from exposure to carcinogenic, mutagic and reproductive toxic chemicals (CMRs) in the workplace.
+It includes obligations for both employers and workers involved in the activities concerned.
 These substances are also identified as substances of very high concern, which is discussed in Restrictions due to Health or Environmental Hazards.

 Published: